GaryZhous/flask/README.md

-# flask
+# flask Server
-I made an inventory website for my prof to store the info of the MCUs in his lab
+I made an inventory website for my prof to store the info of the MCUs in his lab.
+Use of Python Flask and MongoDB Atlas